 In Feudal Japan, prior to the Tokugawas' consolidation of control, there were quite a few orders of warrior monks ("sohei").
 Many of them were of samurai origins themselves (some were ronin, others preferred the religious orders to serving a secular lord) and all of them were just as tough customers, and as ferocious, as the samurai.
-There were full-scale wars between rival temples, and the first Tokugawa shogun had to put them all down very hard to get the country to be quiet.
+There were full-scale wars between rival temples, and Tokugawa Ieyasu had to put them all down very hard to get the country to be quiet.

 During the early 20th century, the Catholic Church and the post-revolution Mexican government came into conflict.
 The Constitution of 1917 had several articles in it that severely limited the power of the church in Mexico, although not all of these were immediately enforced.
 During the administration of President Plutarco Calles, the government began secularizing education, forcing priests to register with the government, and capping the number of priests in the country, and persecuting Catholics that resisted (violently or not).
 The Church wasn't pleased with this, and, after putting the entire Church in Mexico on strike, numerous supporters of the church rose up in arms, calling themselves the Cristeros.
 The conflict escalated to the point where in 1928, the Mexican government executed José Sánchez del Río, a fifteen-year-old boy who refused to renounce his faith.